The Sitter: Plot

 Noah Griffith is an unemployed suspended college student who lives with his divorced mother in New Jersey.
 After Noah returns home from his sex buddy Marisa's house, his mother tells him that her plans to go to a party with her friends the Pedullas have been ruined because the Pedullas' babysitter canceled last minute.
 Noah takes over as babysitter to allow his mother to go out with her friends.

 Noah arrives at the Pedullas' house and is introduced to the kids by their mother.
 The older son Slater has a severe anxiety disorder.
 Their daughter Blithe is obsessed with pop culture and loves to wear makeup.
 Their younger son Rodrigo is a pyromaniac adopted from El Salvador who likes to run away from home.
 As soon as their parents leave, the children start to act obnoxiously and Rodrigo smashes several vases.

-Marisa calls Noah and asks him to bring cocaine to a party that she's at, saying that she'll repay him with sex afterwards.
+Marisa calls Noah and asks him to bring cocaine to a party, saying that she'll repay him with sex afterwards.
 Noah immediately accepts, and he and the children leave to get the drugs from Marisa's friend.
-Noah meets Marisa's drug dealer Karl and his assistant Julio.
+Noah meets Marisa's drug dealer Karl Fairhurst and his assistant Julio Murphy.
 After Karl gives the drugs to Noah, Rodrigo enters the building and claims that he has to go to the bathroom.
 When Noah and Rodrigo leave, Noah finds out that Rodrigo stole a baby dinosaur egg filled with cocaine from Karl's house.
-While attempting to get the egg back from Rodrigo, the egg smashes and pours cocaine all over Noah's face.

-Karl calls Noah about the stolen eggs and tells him that if he doesn't bring the egg back or the $10,000 he owes for the egg, he will kill him.
+While attempting to get the egg back from Rodrigo, Noah accidentally breaks it, getting cocaine all over his face.
+Karl calls Noah and tells him that if he doesn't bring the egg back or the $10,000 he owes for the egg, he will kill him.

 Not wanting to be a part of this, Slater asks Noah to take the three of them to the party where their parents are.
-When Noah sees his mother actually having a good time at the party he can't bring himself to interfere and decides to bring the kids with him.
+When Noah sees his mother actually having a good time at the party, he can't bring himself to interfere, and decides to bring the kids with him.
 Slater then tells Noah that two twins are texting him asking him to attend a bat mitzvah for Wendy Sapperstein (a girl that goes to his school).
 He tells Noah that the bat mitzvah is being held at the Grand Prospect Hall.
-Noah then comes up with the idea that they can steal the money Wendy gets.
+Noah then comes up with the idea that they can steal the money Wendy will receive.